10 Questions in 10 Minutes with Shelley May

 Personally completing more than 100 business sales, what is the single biggest mistake you see business owners making when bringing their business to market?

 Business owners with expectations well above the market value.
-Make peace with the appraised value and price it to sell quickly as the longer the business sits in the market, the more it will devalue.
+Make peace with the appraised value and price to sell the business quickly as the longer it sits in the market, the more it will devalue.

 It is a real shame that there are very few female business brokers in NZ, what would you say to someone who is considering joining our industry?